Mobile security: Malicious software (malware)

-Privacy-intruding common apps and problematic pre-installed software
+Problematic common apps and pre-installed software

-Various common apps installed by millions can intrude privacy, even if they were installed from a software distribution service like the Google Play Store.
+Various common apps installed by millions can intrude on privacy, even if they were installed from a trusted software distribution service like the Google Play Store.
 For example, in 2022 it was shown that the popular app TikTok collects a lot of data and is required to make it available to the Chinese Communist Party (CCP) due to a national security law.
 This includes personal information on millions of Americans.

 The firmware and "stock software" preinstalled on devices – and updated with preinstalled software – can also have undesired components or privacy-intruding default configurations or substantial security vulnerabilities.
-In 2019, Kryptowire had identified Android devices with malicious firmware that collected and transmitted sensitive data without users' consent.
+In 2019, Kryptowire identified Android devices with malicious firmware that collected and transmitted sensitive data without users' consent.

 Analysis of data traffic by popular smartphones running variants of Android found substantial by-default data collection and sharing with no opt-out by pre-installed software.
 This issue also can't be addressed by conventional security patches.
 Outgoing Internet traffic can be analyzed with packet analyzers and with firewall apps like the NetGuard firewall app for Android that allows reading blocked traffic logs.

-The three phases of malware attacks
+Malware attacks

-Typically, an attack on a smartphone made by malware takes place in 3 phases: the infection of a host, the accomplishment of its goal, and the spread of the malware to other systems.
+Typically, an attack on a smartphone made by malware takes place in three phases: the infection of a host, the accomplishment of its goal, and the spread of the malware to other systems.
 Malware often uses the resources offered by infected smartphones.
 It will use the output devices such as Bluetooth or infrared, but it may also use the address book or email address of the person to infect the user's acquaintances.
 The malware exploits the trust that is given to data sent by an acquaintance.

 Infection

-Infection is the means used by the malware to get into the smartphone, it can either use one of the faults previously presented or may use the gullibility of the user.
-Infections are classified into four classes according to their degree of user interaction.
+Infection is the method used by malware to gain access to the smartphone; it may exploit an internal vulnerability or rely on the gullibility of the user.
+Infections are classified into four classes according to their degree of user interaction: